afeld/python-public-policy/syllabus.md

 ## Description

-This seven-week mini course exposes the students to the application and use of Python for data analytics in public policy setting.
+This seven-week course exposes the students to the application and use of Python for data analytics in public policy setting.
 The course teaches introductory technical programming skills that allow students to learn Python and apply code on pertinent public policy data.
 The majority of the class content will utilize the [New York City 311 Service Requests](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9) dataset.
 It's a rich dataset that can be explored from many angles relevant to real-world public policy and program management responsibilities.

 Class will be split between: